JustTagIt/DevelopmentHandbook/css_guidelines.md

 ## Styled components

-As a rule we wont enforce styled components over using style sheets however by default they solve two of our issues Cross browser vendor prefixes and component scoping...
+As a rule we wont enforce styled components over using style sheets however by default they solve two of our issues Cross browser vendor prefixes and component scoping.